openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 | scalarResult | false    | true     | If query always returns a single value or not                         |
 | scalarColumn | false    |          | In case of multiple columns, it indicates which to use for scalarResult|

-that are described further in the following subsections
+These are described further in the following subsections.

 ##### query